 Public health services in Italy are provided by the National Health Service (Servizio Sanitario Nazionale, SSN), which was established in 1978 to provide all Italian citizens and residents with access to public health insurance.

-The system of national health service operates under the principle of universal coverage, which is meant to provide free or almost free care to all those in need.
-There might be additional co-payments, but these are typically minimal.
+The system of national health services operates under the principle of universal coverage, which is meant to provide free or almost free care to all citizens and residents.
+There might be additional copayments, but these are typically minimal.

 Private health insurance

 You can opt for complementary private health insurance or full private medical insurance.
-Complementary health insurance is an additional insurance you can get on top of the National Health Service. includes extra services like specialist visits, elective surgeries, dental care, and preventive medicine.
+Complementary health insurance is an additional insurance you can get on top of the National Health Service, which includes extra services like specialist visits, elective surgeries, dental care, and preventive medicine.

 The full private healthcare option offers complete coverage and typically includes private consultations with healthcare professionals, private hospital admissions, and access to private healthcare facilities.
-However, this option is more expensive.
+However, this option is usually significantly more expensive.

 The health systems in Italy can be divided into the following categories:

 - Primary care and family doctor: In Italy, it’s important to have a family doctor.
-A family doctor is the first main contact patients have within public health services.
+A family doctor is the first contact patients have contact with within the public health system.
 You can visit your family doctor for routine health issues, general check-ups, non-emergency medical conditions, and other issues that fall into the category of primary care.

 - Hospital care: Hospital admission in Italy is usually tied to more severe medical issues, and it allows Italian citizens and residents to receive more in-depth care.
 Patients use it for emergency care, surgeries, and rehabilitation services.